MyNameIsTrez/grug-vscode/README.md

 You'll need `vsce`, which can be downloaded with `sudo npm install -g @vscode/vsce`.

 Run `sudo vsce publish` to publish the update.
 Don't forget to increment the `version` key at the top of `package.json`!

+## Coloring

+The `package.json` file contains a `"textMateRules"` key, which specifies the colors.

+The hex values have been gotten by using inspect element on the colored code blocks in [my blog post about grug](`https://mynameistrez.github.io/2024/02/29/creating-the-perfect-modding-language.html`), and then looking at the color values in their CSS classes.